microsoft/microsoft-performance-toolkit-sdk/documentation/Using-the-SDK/Creating-an-extended-table.md

     }
 ````

-There is no restriction on the cookers on which your `Table` may depend.
-You
+There are no restrictions on the cookers which your `Table` may depend upon.
+For
-may author your own cookers leveraging cookers from many different plugins,
+example, your `Table` can depend solely on cookers defined in the `Table`'s assembly.
+Or,
-and have your `Table` depend on that.
+your `Table` can depend on cookers from multiple plugins.
 As long as you have cooked data, you
 can create an extended table.

-As long as the DLLs that contain
+In short, as long as long as the SDK runtime has loaded
-* Your extended table and
+1) Your extended table and
-* All of the data cookers (and their dependencies) your table requires
+2) All of the data cookers (and their dependencies) your table requires

-are loaded into the SDK runtime, then your Table will be available for use.
+then your table will be available to use.

 # Examples